-Though there is a strong connection between bikes and childhood, a bicycle is not a toy. . . it is a child's first vehicle, and an important step on the path to independence.
+Though there is a strong connection between bikes and childhood, a bicycle is not a toy; it is a child’s first vehicle, and an important step on the path to independence.
 Bicycles are fun to ride, but they are also legally considered vehicles, and should be taken seriously by all riders.
-In selecting their bicycle, a child will often focus on color and looks, but fit and style are important considerations.
-For children and adults to cycle safely they must have the proper equipment, the skills to ride a bicycle confidently and the knowledge of road safety rules related to the route they plan to ride.
+In selecting their bicycle, a child will often focus on colour and looks, but fit and style are important considerations.
+For children and adults to cycle safely they must have the proper equipment, the skills to ride confidently and knowledge of road safety rules related to the route they plan to ride.

 Safe cycling facts

 - Bicycles need front and rear lights at dawn, dusk and night.
 They should always have reflectors attached at the front, back and the sides of the bicycle, along with horn or a bell.

 - Generally, children under 9 or 10 years of age lack the perception and decision-making skills to be safe on road cyclists; they should not ride on busy collector or arterial roads without adult supervision.

 - School age children and their families should consider bike skills safety courses.
 Cyclists should only ride on streets with traffic when they feel comfortable doing this.

 - Route planning is essential.
 Plan a bicycle route that includes safe crossing points at busy collector or arterial streets, and try to choose a route that primarily includes quiet residential streets and bike paths.

 - Always wear a helmet when riding.
 In BC, it is the law to wear a helmet.
 Wear it at all times with straps firmly fastened.

 - Obey traffic rules — bikes and cars obey the same rules.